YerayAlonso/YerayAlonso.github.io/_posts/2018-09-06-linux_performance.md

 I'm always taking the numbers with a few programs opened:
 - LibreOffice Writter with a blank document
-- Firefox: w3schools.com (found google.com takes a looot or CPU)
+- Firefox: w3schools.com (found google.com takes a looot or CPU in some cases)
 - File explorer: Home
 - Terminal: uname -a
 - System Monitor